 - Featured on Ham Talk Live Ep.
 188 "Stealth Antennas & HOA's"

-- Very Low Losses owing to the feed system design
+- Very Low Losses owing to an efficient approach to the feed system

 - Free Shipping in the USA + Deep discounts Worldwide